Vintage Engagement Rings

 Known as the Emerald Isle, Ireland is synonymous with the color green.
 The perfect pairing for a wedding at Castle Durrow is a vintage wedding ring featuring emeralds.

-This Antique Engagement Ring with Emerald Accents, circa 1925, provides just enough hint of green to qualify as Irish-inspired.
+This vintage engagement ring with emerald accents, circa 1925, provides just enough hint of green to qualify as Irish-inspired.

 Over the Vines Vineyard & Wine Barn, Edgerton, Wisconsin, USA